About us

 Foy, Christopher

-Christopher J. Foy is a former Member/Adjudicator of the British Columbia Human Rights Tribunal.
+Christopher J. Foy is a Member of the British Columbia Human Rights Tribunal.
 Mr. Foy attended Queen’s University and the University of Toronto for his Bachelor of Laws.
 He received his Master of Laws from Osgoode Hall Law School.
 His Master’s work focused on workplace law, human rights and alternative dispute resolution.
 In addition, Mr. Foy received his Certificate in Mediation & Conflict Management from Harvard Law School.
 He is a member of the ADR Institute of Canada and holds a Qualified Mediator designation.

 Mr. Foy has over twenty years of litigation experience in both the private and public sector in all aspects of workplace law before various administrative tribunals and at all levels of Court, including the Supreme Court of Canada.